avalon-lang/docs/source/algorithms/deutsch.rst

 the problem.
 Two calls to the oracle are necessary (we can't make a decision with only one call) and sufficient (we learn nothing new by a third call).

 Here is the classical code that solves Deutsch's problem.
-You can find it in the ``algorithms`` sections of the language repository.
+You can find it in the ``algorithms`` sections of the language repository at `Classical and quantum algorithms in Avalon <https://github.com/avalon-lang/algorithms/>`.

 .. code::